1994 Northridge earthquake: Classes and enrollment

-The 1994 Spring semester was delayed by two weeks due to the Northridge earthquake.
+The damage delayed the start of the 1994 Spring semester by two weeks.
+The campus mobilised 335 makeshift structures for its usage.
+Some 25 classes were held at Pierce College, LA City College and UCLA, while others were outdoors or in trailer buildings.
 The campus was unable to use any of its classrooms because of the damage the buildings sustained.
-The campus still opened and provided students with mobile classrooms and mobile offices.
 CSUN President Dr. Blenda Wilson assured the rental of temporary structures to be placed in available spaces throughout the campus.
 An estimated $350 million (equivalent to $ million today) was used to supply the number of trailers and domes which housed classes and administration offices.
 Enrollment dropped by approximately 1,000 students, leaving some homeless as dormitories were closed due to damage that rendered them unsafe and which required repair.

 External resources

-The seismic event led to millions of dollars worth of damage resulting in a sharp drop in student enrollment.
+The seismic event led to millions of dollars' worth of damage resulting in a sharp drop in student enrollment.
 CSUN received financial assistance for its efforts in reestablishing the damaged buildings with monetary gifts from the McCarthy Foundation, the Common Wealth Fund, and the Union Bank Foundation.
 In addition, the campus received a $23,000 check (equivalent to $ today) from the Los Angeles Times Valley Edition for the journalism department.
 CSUN also received assistance from government agencies FEMA and OES to support the recovery effort and serve the needs of the local community.
-UCLA and Pierce College opened their doors and allowed CSUN students to use their libraries while providing shuttle buses to and from the university.
+UCLA's Westwood campus opened their doors and allowed CSUN students to use their libraries while providing shuttle buses to and from the university.